-Or if you have any questions as you search for a financial advisors, send me a note as well.
+If you have any questions as you search for a financial advisors, send me a note.
 I am sick of consumers getting a raw deal and would be happy to hear your questions.

-And like I said – you have to do your own research.
-This is not an endorsement of anyone mentioned here, and situations could change and not be reflected here.
+I can’t say it enough – you have to do your own research.
+This is not an endorsement of anyone mentioned here, and situations could change and not be reflected here in this blog.
 Also, there is selection bias inherent in this list.
-I did not interview all the hundreds of thousands of advisors out there, I conducted research using Google and posted on social media.
-So this is limited to those accessible to me.
-Again, conduct your own research; this list is intended to be a starting point but by no means is it exhaustive or conclusive.
+I did not interview all the hundreds of thousands of advisors out there, I conducted research using Google, consulted with my network, and posted on social media.
+So this is limited to what I had access to given my resources.
+Again, conduct your own research; this list of low fee advisors is intended to be a starting point but by no means is it exhaustive or conclusive.